mustackable-dev/Ormamu/docs/readme.md

 ### Composite Keys

 Ormamu supports composite keys for entities.
+You just need to decorate all the components of your composite key with the `[Key]` attribute (just like you would normally do for traditional primary keys).

-For each entity that uses a composite key, you must define a dedicated type (class, record, or struct) that represents the structure of the composite key.
+For each entity that uses a composite key, it is generally a good idea to define a dedicated type (class, record, or struct) that represents the structure of the composite key. _**Note: This is actually mandatory, if you plan to do BulkDelete with an array of composite key entries.**_

 This type should have properties whose names map one-to-one with the entity property names that comprise the composite key.

-Finally, decorate your entity model with the `[CompositeKey]` attribute to indicate that it uses a composite key.
+Finally, decorate your model with the `[CompositeKey]` attribute to bind your composite key type to your entity.

 For example: